Spring Equinox Sacrificial Hunt

-The Dogon sacrificial hunt tala took place at the spring equinox and symbolized the regeneration of the solar system, which occurred before the celebration of the nay banu "red sun".
-The Nummo, who was symbolized by the red giant star Po Pilu, was mythically sacrificed at this time and her body regenerated space, creating the stars as we see them today.Dorey, The Rose p.
+The Dogon sacrificial hunt tala took place at the spring equinox before the celebration of the nay banu "red sun," which meant "pregnant sun".
+The Mistress of Speech, who represented the red sun, was mythically sacrificed at that time.
+Her body was believed to regenerate space, creating the stars as we see them today.Dorey, The Rose p.
 265

 I believe that the ostrich's association with the Mistress of Speech and the ritual hunt extended to other areas of Africa, which may be why the North African Ostrich, also known as Red-necked Ostrich, had almost been hunted to extinction in several countries.